In This Edition:

 Before your appointment, you should eat a high protein meal and have had a good night’s rest.
 You should also make sure you have washed your hands and feet.
 DO NOT apply any kind of lotion before the test.

-Click here if you would like to write a success story on how your health has improved.
+Click here if you would like to write a success story on how LifeWorks has helped improve your health.

 LifeWorks is happy to announce that we are now accepting CareCredit cards.
 For many people CareCredit can provide an easier way of financing you and your family’s healthcare needs*.
 For more information go to carecredit.com